openjdk/jmc/agent/README.md

 ## Known Issues
 * The full converter support is still to be merged into the open source repo
 * Support for emitting an event only on exception has yet to be implemented
-* Support for reflective access to fields has yet to be implemented
-* Support for emitting event even though an exception was raised in a called method (try-finally)
-* XML probe definition validation (schema)
-* Support for redefinitions and controlling the agent over JMX is not yet completed